mohamedtalaatLU/STEM-EGYPT-FORUM-Alpha-Phase/README.md

 -Rudimentary profile page to see your stats.
 ================================
 MANUAL(FOR PERSONAL SETUP): -<br>
-After installing the prerequisites mentioned above, download this package and run DB_Gen.py and posts.py (to initialize the databases if not existent) and type "show all"(without quotes, case sensitive) and close the DB_Gen.py file, then run SEF_ALPHA_FRAMEWORK.py.
+After installing the prerequisites mentioned above, download this package and run DB_Gen.py and posts.py (to initialize the databases if not existent) and type "show all"(without quotes, case sensitive) and close both python files, then run SEF_ALPHA_FRAMEWORK.py.
 It will instantly setup a webpage accessible through "localhost:5000" which redirects the user to the register page.
 (If a user is already registered, it is also possible to access the login portal through "localhost:5000/login").<br>
 WARNING: -<br>
 Do not connect to the server using HTTPS protocol.